VonRage/acode-github-setup/README.md

 This was made because I prefer using the terminal for Git and didn't much care for the limited GitHub plugin for Acode.
 This gives you full command-line control of Git version control in Acode with GitHub.

+All terminal commands are meant to be performed inside of Acode's terminal.

 ## Install Dependencies

 Needed software to get everything running.